Policy Mirror Descent with Lookahead: Related Work

+\textbf{Policy Mirror Descent and Policy Gradient Methods.} Motivated by their empirical success \citep{trpo, ppo}, the analysis of PG methods has recently attracted a lot of attention \citep{agarwal-et-al21theory-pg,bhandari-russo21,khodadadian-et-al22natural-pg,bhandari-russo24or-global-opt-pg,xiao22jmlr,lan23mp-pmd,johnson-et-al23optimal-pmd}.
 Among these works, a line of research focused on the analysis of PMD \citep{xiao22jmlr,lan23mp-pmd,li-lan23pmd-exploration,li-et-al23homotopic,johnson-et-al23optimal-pmd,alfano-yuan-rebeschini23pmd-param} as a flexible algorithmic framework, and its particular instances such as the celebrated natural policy gradient \citep{khodadadian-et-al22natural-pg,yuan-et-al23log-linear-npg}.
-In particular, for solving unregularized MDPs (which is our main focus), \citet{xiao22jmlr} established linear convergence of PMD in the tabular setting with a rate depending on the instance dependent distribution mismatch coefficients, and extended their results to the inexact setting using a generative model.
+In particular, for solving unregularized MDPs (which is our main focus), Xiao \citep{xiao22jmlr} established linear convergence of PMD in the tabular setting with a rate depending on the instance dependent distribution mismatch coefficients, and extended their results to the inexact setting using a generative model.
 Similar results were established for the particular case of the natural policy gradient algorithm \citep{bhandari-russo21,khodadadian-et-al22natural-pg}.
-More recently, \citet{johnson-et-al23optimal-pmd} showed a dimension-free rate for PMD with exact policy evaluation using adaptive stepsizes, closing the gap with PI.
+More recently, Johnson, Pike-Burke, and Rebeschini \citep{johnson-et-al23optimal-pmd} showed a dimension-free rate for PMD with exact policy evaluation using adaptive stepsizes, closing the gap with PI.
 Notably, they further show that this rate is optimal and their analysis inspired from PI circumvents the use of the performance difference lemma which was prevalent in prior work.
-While our analysis shares some similarity with this recent work in the tabular setting as we use similar adaptive stepsizes, we improve over these results using lookahead and we extend our analysis beyond the tabular setting by using linear function approximation.
-To the best of our knowledge, the use of multi-step greedy policy improvement in PMD and its analysis are novel in the literature.\\
+We improve over these results using lookahead and we extend our analysis beyond the tabular setting by using linear function approximation.
+To the best of our knowledge, the use of multi-step greedy policy improvement in PMD and its analysis are novel in the literature.